 In fact, our prospecting research reveals buyers want to hear from sellers early.

 When Do Buyers Want to Hear from Sellers in the Buying Process?

-Email is an essential part of the prospecting process.
-In fact:
+That's why email is an essential part of any prospecting plan.

 - 77% of buyers have responded favorably to an email from a new provider in the last 12 months